Llenar70/allye-doc/web-docs/docs/tutorial-advanced/AB_Test_Result_Analysis.md

 _By moving beyond simple averages, we turned a "failed" experiment into a strategic insight.
 Here is what we found and what we propose._

-#### 1. **The Discovery: A Tool for Activation, Not Efficiency**
+#### 1. **The Discovery: Inactive - High AOV Users**
 Initial A/B test results showed a flat trend overall.
-However, through Stratification and Causal Forest analysis, we uncovered a striking contrast:
+However, through Stratification and Causal Forest DML analysis, we uncovered a striking contrast:
-  - Inactive & Low-AOV Users: Showed a statistically significant uplift in engagement and conversion.
+  - Inactive & High-AOV Users: Showed a statistically significant uplift in engagement and conversion.
   - Interpretation: For users who are unfamiliar with our product catalog (New Users) or haven't visited in a while (Dormant Users), this feature successfully acts as a "activation engine".

 #### 2. **Strategic Proposal: Pivot to "Activation & Reactivation"**